Watershed Function

 Why Study Mountainous Watersheds?

-A deeper understanding of mountainous watershed functions is needed as changing mountainous hydroclimate is estimated to cause trillion dollar impacts across the Western United States in coming decades.
+A deeper understanding of these systems is urgently needed, as fluctuations in mountain water cycles are projected to cause trillion-dollar economic impacts across the Western United States in the coming decades.

 Lead Institutions